New Born

 Client galleries are available for review/download approximately three- four weeks after the session.

-You will receive according to the package you have selected.
-I understand it seems a little odd to go through a photoshoot and hear so many clicks, and then receive fewer images.
 During a photoshoot, I’m making real-time adjustments to lighting to create the perfect shot.
 I’m also occasionally firing “burst” of shots to ensure that I get an image with no eyeblinks, and to make sure we don’t get any shots of a person starting to talk or brushing their hair out of their face.
-It’s necessary to take these images, they are part of the working process of art, just as a painter sometimes tries a few colors before making the final stroke.
-All images are captured in a raw color format, so the image-making process is not finished, even when the shoot is over.

 I don’t release any images not included with this set of final images, because they were neither created nor intended as final products – they simply enabled me to work out issues that arose to ensure you’d get the high quality images you received.